Microsoft Azure Event Hubs

 In the orchestration above, the event hub capture feature automatically writes batches of captured events into the Azure Storage Blob containers and enables timely batch-oriented processing of events.

-The Event Hubs emits an event to the Event Grid when the capture file is created.
+Azure Event Hubs emits an event to the Event Grid when the capture file is created.
 These events are not strongly correlated and don’t require processing in batches.
 Hence, Event Grid is selected to provide a reliable event delivery at massive scale.

 Event Grid delivers the event to the Azure Relay which securely exposes the service that runs in the corporate network to the public cloud.
 Therefore, the actual business logic to process the telematics data in the storage blob container for decision-making analytics resides in the on-premise service.